thy0s/touying-criterion/lib.typ

 #import "@preview/touying:0.6.1": *

 /// Standard content "slide":
-/// - "title" sets the title if function is called directly.
+/// - "title" (string) sets the title if function is called directly.
-/// - "footer" allows for overriding the default footer for the presentation.
+/// - "footer" (string) allows for overriding the default footer for the presentation.
-/// - "show-level-one" allows for toggling the level 1 heading of an individual slide.
+/// - "show-level-one" (bool) allows for toggling the level 1 heading of an individual slide.
 #let slide(
   title: auto,
   footer: auto,
-  show-level-one: true,
+  show-level-one: none,
   ..args,
 ) = touying-slide-wrapper(self => {
   if title != auto {